 In week 4, you will learn how leaders promote knowledge sharing and collaboration to breakdown siloed thinking.
 By becoming engaged, employees can be innovative and creative in their work.
 Ultimately, leaders appreciate that to successfully lead others, they must first build a sustainable culture, one that accepts that failure may happen, but ultimately provide the conditions and support for those to succeed.

-Semester IV - Strategic Leadership Semester
+Module IV - Strategic Leadership Semester

 We begin this semester by examining how successful leaders can shape the future and utilize the strength and skills of those around them to build long-term success and security.
 They do this by first learning about their own strengths and weakness and building their own sense of leadership.
 In addition, they learn to anticipate change, challenge the status quo, be decisive and ensure that they have alignment between their vision, the organizational strategy, and, those whom they lead.